Skip to main content

 Health worker Nelly Lessene and matron and immunisation coordinator Emielliene Mapouka at Concern-supported Bekadili Health Facility.
 Photo: Chris de Bode/Concern Worldwide

-How we’re helping CAR
+How we're helping Central African Republic

 We're working hard to alleviate suffering and build resilience for conflict affected communities in Central African Republic.

-Food security and livelihoods
+Food security

 Apoline Niyosenge is taught how to wash her hands properly by Concern community worker Abel Bamwisho, DRC.
 Photo: Pamela Tulizo